John F. Kennedy High School

 On the positive side, the building has long had strong sports teams, well-equipped football fields, tennis courts and other amenities.
 A library, which remains unused, sits on the first floor, a potential resource for all of the schools in the building.
 A health clinic opened in November 2011 to serve students and their families.

 The new small schools have their strengths: Marble Hill School for International Studies, the oldest and most established, serves new immigrants who are learning English and students interested in different cultures; Bronx Theatre High Schoolgives students a chance to create sets, make costumes and perform.
 Bronx School of Law and Finance offers themed classes with a mock courtroom and stock ticker; English Language Learners and International Support Preparatory Academy (E.L.L.I.S), opened in 2008, takes English language learners over the age of 16.
 While Bronx Engineering and Technology Academy has a reputation as a “bad school,” it has a graduation rate over 80 percent and an active robotics team; the two New Visions charter schools, New Visions Charter High School for Advanced Math and Science and New Visions Charter High School for Humanities opened in 2011.
-Still, most of the new schools have issues, either with discipline or with the quality of their academic programs.
+Still, most of the schools have issues, either with discipline or with the quality of their academic programs.

 The enrollment of John F. Kennedy High School, which peaked at 4,400 students, began shrinking in 2004 as the small schools grew.
 In 2011, the Department of Education decided to shut John F. Kennedy by eliminating one grade per year until it graduated its last class in 2014.
 Results from the 2010-11 NYC School Survey were abysmally low.
 Over half of students who took the survey reported that their peers do not respect teachers or other students; over 70 percent of teachers reported the same.